skrapkam/samchang/src/projects/ladder/design-leadership/index.md

 ## Team alignment

 Team alignment has been a key focus for me since stepping into the design manager role.
 Historically, designers at Ladder have worked in silos across different disciplines.
-For instance, product designers and visual designers often operated on separate projects, with little exposure to each other’s work.
+For instance, product designers and visual designers often operated on separate projects, with little exposure to each other's work.
 This disconnect has led to misalignment in insights, business strategy, and goals.

-Since taking on leadership of both product and visual design, I’ve prioritized building a shared consciousness within the team.
+Since taking on leadership of both product and visual design, I've prioritized building a shared consciousness within the team.

 ### Share consciousness

 Brian Chesky of Airbnb describes shared consciousness as a singular brain that fosters open communication and collaboration.
-To cultivate this, I hold monthly team meetings and check-ins to ensure each member understands how their work impacts others—and how others’ work affects theirs.
+To cultivate this, I hold monthly team meetings and check-ins to ensure each member understands how their work impacts others—and how others' work affects theirs.
 My goal is to create a team where everyone has a general awareness of areas outside their own domain expertise, fostering stronger alignment and collaboration.

 # Building a customer-centric muscle

 Obtaining user insights has always been a challenge at Ladder.
 While we have abundant quantitative data, qualitative insights are often harder to come by.
-Here are a few ways I’ve helped our team better understand our customers:
+Here are a few ways I've helped our team better understand our customers:

 ## Establishing a guerrilla user research team